YirenWA/Creative-Making-Advanced-Visualisation-and-Computational-Environments/README.md

 ## WEEK2
 This week was mainly focused on determining the technical equipment to be used through group discussions.
 And I also started with the initial design of the two spaces.

+### Define the game structure

+In the group discussion, the team member provided technical solutions to my proposed idea, and we ultimately decided to train a neural network to utilize cameras for recognizing human interactions within Unreal Engine.
+Our objective is to design an immersive playground that magnifies and commemorates the impact individuals have made.
+We have constructed a physical setting that mirrors a virtual world in terms of its structure and form.
+By deploying neural networks, we are able to track the positions of people in the real world and project their movements onto the virtual realm.
+This experimental mixed-reality game blends the realms of neural networks and reality.
+The aim for our players is to leave behind a multitude of captivating and significant traces within this interconnected world.

 #### Using Blender for modeling
 I created a digital world with a certain level of surrealism, capturing a sense of erosion over time.
 The composition includes elements such as buildings, screens, stairs, gates, curtains, and chairs, all closely related to human life.
 Everything in the scene can be floating, distorted, and seemingly unrelated objects, yet they are interconnected, forming a loop.
 This world resembles an unbalanced yet egalitarian amusement park for humans.

 ![1](https://github.com/YirenWA/Creative-Making-Advanced-Visualisation-and-Computational-Environments/assets/119879041/9ab3f174-15e7-484a-8d7a-ad260e60d35e)

-In the group discussion, the team member provided technical solutions to my proposed idea, and we ultimately decided to train a neural network to utilize cameras for recognizing human interactions within Unreal Engine.

 #### In the construction of the physical scene
 I have carried forward the preliminary ideas from the first week.
 Considering feasibility, I combined the first and second plans in the design.
 Corresponding to the front-to-back and up-and-down relationships modeled in the digital world, I designed a rough framework.